 - Pain behind the shoulder blade(s) or in the buttock(s)

-- The location of these symptoms depends upon which nerve(s) has been affected.
+- The location of these symptoms depends upon which nerve(s) has/have been affected.
 In other words, the precise location of the symptoms helps determine your diagnosis.

 - Weakness involving one or both arms or legs

 As previously stated, because there are some overlapping symptoms between the three conditions addressed in this article (mainly due to the fact that all of them can place pressure on the nerve roots and lead to pain), it is imperative to seek medical advice and obtain a diagnosis to determine the exact cause of your symptoms.

 In some cases, the cause may not be related to disc problems, but rather to other issues such as sciatic nerve compression, cauda equina syndrome, or other spinal cord and nerve root disorders.

 In order to diagnose any of these conditions, the specialist will begin by conducting a physical examination, and asking relevant questions about your medical history and symptoms that you experience.
 Sometimes, a physical examination may not be enough to diagnose the exact cause of your problem, and you might need to have additional tests such as MRI scans, or CT scans.

 Typically, symptoms for herniated, bulging and prolapsed discs are approached in any of the following manners: